compsci201/compsci201.github.io/nbody/5-faqs.md

 ####When I compile NBody.java, it says "cannot resolve symbol StdDraw."
 Any thoughts?

 Make sure that you import princeton.* and add princeton.jar to your library build path.

-####How do I submit the extra credit?

-Submit the files as usual using Ambient.
-Document what you did in your README file.